DanyVeneno/DanyVeneno/README.md

-👋 Hi everyone my name is Daniel i am Mexican citizen, 🌱im learning Javascript and react-native react js i have some proyects that will be updating soon every code you find here belongs to you. some news soon.
+👋 Hi everyone my name is Daniel i am Mexican citizen, 🌱im learning Javascript and react-native react js also some languages below this paragraph, <br>
+  i have some proyects that will be updating soon every code you find here belongs to you. some news soon.
-   I've been work as a freelance for some years
+    I've been work as a freelance for some years nowdays the pandemic season broke me up the goal this for this year to get a job as a CEO see you on the road!
     <br>
    <hr>
    <br>